How to Lead Workplace Change

 Share This Post:

 The only thing constant in life is change.
 This common phrase is really true.
 In the workplace especially, things can change constantly.
-New procedures are developed, projects tend to vary, employees come and go, acquisitions happen.
-But the difference between an organization that fails at change and one that succeeds is its leaders and how they led the change.
+New procedures are developed, projects tend to vary, employees come and go, and acquisitions happen.
+But the difference between an organization that fails at change and one that succeeds is its leaders and how they lead workplace change.

 To thrive in an environment filled with constant change, it’s important to lead employees through it.
 But the responsibility for leading change is no longer just for the C-suite.
 For a change effort to have the greatest chance of success, it needs to be championed by a lot of people at many levels throughout an organization.
 Change efforts gather momentum from thousands of single actions by many people working together toward a shared vision.